Vegan Lemon Bars

 • If you're using the simple lemon curd, in a saucepan combine the lemon juice, sugar, milk, and cornstarch.
 Stir to combine the cornstarch.
 Cook over medium heat while stirring constantly to dissolve the sugar and to prevent lumps as the mixture thickens.
 Bring it to a low boil, then reduce heat to simmer and cook for 2 to 3 minutes, stirring constantly.
 The mixture should get fairly thick.
 If you get lumps, simply pulse the curd in a food processor or use an immersion blender.

-• Once the mixture thickens, remove from heat, add the lemon extract, coconut oil, and turmeric.
+• Once the mixture thickens, remove from heat, add the lemon zest, coconut oil, and turmeric.
 Stir to combine.
 Spoon out the lemon curd over the prepared crust.

 • Remove from the oven and allow to cool.
-After it's cooled, transfer to the fridge and chill for 2 to 3 hours.
-Once chilled, grab both sides of the aluminum foil and remove the bars from the pan.
+After it's come to room temperature, transfer the pan to the fridge and chill for 1 – 2 hours.
+Once chilled, grab both sides of the parchment paper and remove the bars from the pan.

 To Serve: